Joshhhuaaa/EnhancedSWAT4/README.md

 Sets a maximum framerate.
 A value of `0` disables the limiter, `-1` matches the monitor's refresh rate, and any other value enables a hard cap at that value.

 ### Multiplayer
-- Updates the master server to use [swat4stats.com](https://swat4stats.com), restoring the in-game server browser without requiring a patched Engine.dll.
+- Updates the master server to use [swat4stats.com](https://swat4stats.com), restoring the in-game server browser without requiring a patched `Engine.dll`.
 - Net speed is forced to 480 kbps (32x the stock LAN/T1 limit), providing plenty of bandwidth headroom for higher FPS.
 The in-game Connection Speed setting is ignored, preventing a misconfigured setting from bottlenecking the connection.

 ### Bug Fixes